 Fees / Session Length

 The fee for each session is required at the time of service.
+Fees will be discussed at time of intake.
 Hourly sessions last approximately fifty (50) minutes.
 An hour and a half session would last 75 continual minutes.
 I can accept cash, checks and credit cards.
 Checks are preferred.

 Your session time is reserved for you.
 Twenty four (24) hour notice is required for cancellations or you will be charged the full service rate.
 Cancellations for Monday are required to be made on the previous Friday.